aashari/go-generative-api-router/README.md

 - Randomly selects a vendor and model from a predefined list
 - Proxies requests to the selected vendor's API
 - Supports both OpenAI and Google's Gemini API (using OpenAI compatibility mode)
+- Supports tool calling (function calling) for integrating with external APIs

 ## Setup